sustainable-processes/KG4DT/readme.md

 ```
 Find deployed KG4DT and example cases at http://127.0.0.1:5000/index

+### Having trouble starting Docker Desktop?
+If Docker Desktop fails to start with errors like:
+- com.docker.virtualization: process terminated unexpectedly: use of closed network connection

+See the troubleshooting guide:
+- docs/TROUBLESHOOTING_DOCKER.md

+You can also run KG4DT without Docker using a Python virtual environment; see the next section for instructions.

 ### Local setup with Python virtual environment (.venv)
 If you prefer to run without Docker: